flatlayer/flatlayer-js-sdk/docs/calculating-sizes.md

 7. **Svelte Reactivity**: Remember that Svelte components can have reactive declarations that affect layout.
 Always check for reactive statements that might influence the image size.

 8. **Unit Limitations**: Always use only px and vw units, and calc() expressions containing these units.
 Do not use em, rem, or any other CSS units in the `sizes` attribute.

+9. **Images in Markdown**: Consider images that are inside a Markdown component.
+These will usually occupy the full width of the Markdown component.

 ## Step-by-Step Process for Calculating Sizes